Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Dengue haemorrhagic fever occurs most often in children and young adults.

-Getting different types of dengue, even years apart, increases your risk of developing severe dengue.
+Previous infections with any type of dengue virus, even years apart, increases your risk of developing severe dengue fever.

 What causes dengue fever?

-Dengue is not passed directly from person to person.
+Dengue fever is not passed directly from person to person.

 When should I see my doctor?